Communications Program Doctoral Student Coaching

 Each year we provide the following support to doctoral students from all departments:

-- First-year speaking workshop (typically in September)
+- First-year or second-year speaking workshop (typically in September)

 - Research paper presentations (typically 3rd and 4th year papers)